olincollege/SoftSysLisperers/reports/report.md

 ## 6) You will probably want to present a few code snippets that present the most important parts of your implementation.
 You should not paste in large chunks of code or put them in the Appendix.
 You can provide a link to a code file, but the report should stand alone; I should not have to read your code files to understand what you did.

+Note: Useful for Number 4.

 ## 7) Reflect on the outcome of the project in terms of your learning goals.
 Between the lower and upper bounds you identified in the proposal, where did your project end up?
 Did you achieve your learning goals?

+Achieved learning goals of
+- Understanding innerworks of C better and apply what we learned in class
+- Make a basic language we a basic structure
+- Learn more about lisps, functionalities, purpose, and history.

+Unfortunate we weren't able to extend this lisp into a full functioning language, just a base language that can handle basic computations and store variables and functions into the environment.
+Next iteration we would want to expand into being able to handle other operations as well as going into strings and conditionals to flesh out a proper lisp language.

 Audience: Target an external audience that wants to know what you did and why.
 More specifically, think about students in future versions of SoftSys who might want to work on a related project.
 Also think about people who might look at your online portfolio to see what you know, what you can do, and how well you can communicate.